maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 > "But at the end, sign off with something indicating that your terseness is not to be taken as coldness (...)
 A strategically placed smiley face or emoticlue can often be enough to reassure an interlocutor, too."

-I really like the made-up word "emoticlue". :grin:
+I really like the made-up word "emoticlue". :grin: Adding emojis in issue comments is something I consciously do.

 ## Holy wars